jcorner1/Unidata_Workshop2023/README.md

     <img src="https://github.com/jcorner1/Unidata_Workshop2023/blob/main/Plots/Model_perf_line.png?raw=true" width="609" height="380" />
 </p>

 Another classic machine learning product is the confusion matrix.
-An algorithm that is performing is easily identified in a confusion matrix as the bigger numbers should create a "line" with a slope of -1 (or top-left to bottom-right).
+An algorithm performing is easily identified in a confusion matrix as the bigger numbers should create a "line" with a slope of -1 (or top-left to bottom-right).
 As stated above, the CNN used in this project does a good job of correctly identifying storm mode.
 Therefore the confusion matrix below shows the desired effect talked about previously.

 <p>
     <img src="https://github.com/jcorner1/Unidata_Workshop2023/blob/main/Plots/confusion_matrix.png?raw=true" width="479" height="363" />